danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 </p>

 Fig 1.
 A summary of the themes considered to be within scope for reduction to zero by 2040 (NHS Carbon Footprint) and 2045 (NHS Carbon Footprint Plus) published by the [Greener NHS](https://www.england.nhs.uk/greenernhs/a-net-zero-nhs/).

+## Get involved

+The best way to get involved is to address the issue log and create a pull request with fixes...

 ## Emailware